Some links in this post may be affiliate links

 Calathea bachemiana is native to the tropical forests in Brazil where it grows as an understory plant and is among the best tropical foliage plants.

-Goeppertia bachemiana grows in clumps to a height of about 1-2 feet making it one of the best low-light plants for the limited spaces.
+Goeppertia bachemiana grows in clumps to a height of about 1-2 feet.

 Calathea bachemiana is grown for the pretty foliage as it is unlikely to flower under room conditions.